 Below are the Top 4 comparisons between Google Data Studio vs Tableau:

 Key differences between Google Data Studio vs Tableau

 Let us discuss some key differences between Google Data Studio vs Tableau in the following points:

 - Business Need: Tableau has the highest business scope, as it serves the complete purpose of end to end the building of Dashboards, where GDS also serves but partial service.
-Tableau is purchased and used by the Corporates and mid-level companies, where GDS is being used by Start-Ups and Freelancers.
+Tableau is purchased and used by the Corporates and mid-level companies, where Start-Ups and Freelancers are using GDS.

-- Community Support: Tableau has a wider area of Community support, where any posted query would get an answer in less than 24 hours.
+- Community Support: Tableau has a wider community support area, where any posted query would get an answer in less than 24 hours.
 Here in GDS, Community is not that par but gives your relevant solutions in point of time.

 Comparison Table of Google Data Studio vs Tableau